-- 1. To obtain the proper panels, bins and stutter text files for the PowerPlex® ESI 17 Pro System, go to: www.promega.com/PowerPlexPanels/ - 2.
-Select the PowerPlex® System that you are using, and then select "GeneMapper ID-X." Enter your contact information, and then select Submit. - 3.
-Save the PowerPlex_ESI_Panels_IDX_vX.x.txt, PowerPlex_ESI_Bins_IDX_vX.x.txt and PowerPlex_ESI_Stutter_IDX_vX.x.txt files, where 'X.x' refers to the most recent version of the panels, bins and stutter text files, to a known location on your computer. - 4.
+- 1. To obtain the proper panels, bins and stutter text files for the PowerPlex® ESX 17 System, go to: www.promega.com/PowerPlexPanels - 2.
+Select the PowerPlex® ESX 17 System in the drop-down menu, and then select "GeneMapper ID-X".
+Enter your contact information, and then select Submit. - 3.
+Save the PowerPlex\ESX\Panels\IDX\vX.x.txt, PowerPlex\ESX\Bins\IDX\vX.x.txt and PowerPlex\ESX\Stutter\IDX\vX.x.txt files, where "X.x" refers to the most recent version of the panels, bins and stutter text files, to a known location on your computer. - 4.
 Save the WEN ILS 500 IDX.xml file to a known location on your computer.